Radiative corrections to decays of the 125 GeV Higgs boson in the complex Higgs triplet model: Gauge invariant scalar two-point functions

 \subsection{CP-odd sector}

 In this subsection, we derive the pinch terms for the two-point functions of the CP-odd scalar fields, which eliminate the gauge dependence arising from the diagrams shown in Fig.~\ref{fig:self_odd}.
-The reduced amplitude $\overline{\mathcal{M}}$ for the CP-odd sector is defined as
+The $f\bar{f}\to f\bar{f}$ scattering amplitude that eliminates the gauge dependence of the two-point functions of CP-odd scalar fields has the following structure:

-The contributions of the CP-odd scalar boson two-point functions to the $f\bar{f}\to f\bar{f}$ scattering amplitude with gauge dependence are shown in Fig.~\ref{fig:CPodd_WZ}.
+Diagrams having the structure are shown in Fig.~\ref{fig:CPodd_WZ}.
 The contributing diagrams for the $AA$ two-point function are the same as those in the 2HDMs.
 However, for the $AG^0$ two-point function, the situation differs from the 2HDMs in the sense that there are contributions from the ($W, H^\pm$), ($G^\pm, H^\pm$) and ($W$)-loop diagrams.
 Although those diagrams generate an additional $\xi_W$-dependent part, this contribution is canceled by the diagrams (W-1) to (W-4) in Fig.~\ref{fig:CPodd_WZ}, in which the $G^0$ propagates.
 Because of these contributions, the $AG^0$ two-point function also acquires a pinch term that contains the $\xi_W^{}$ part.
 As a result, the gauge-dependent contributions of diagrams (Z-12) and (W-8) are derived as

 Contributions from other diagrams are calculated as

 Part of contributions of Eqs.~(\ref{eq:M_odd_Z}) and (\ref{eq:M_odd_W}) cancels those of (Z-12) and (W-8).
 However, they also contain contributions that cancel the gauge-dependent part of the $AZ^\mu$ mixing.
 In order to extract only the pinch term of the gauge-dependent parts from the $AG^0$ mixing diagram, we use the following relation implied by the Ward–Takahashi identity,